robiningelbrecht/strava-activities/README.md

 Since I began cycling `8 months and 3 weeks` ago on `27-03-2023`, I had `186 cycling days`.<br />
-I recorded a total distance of `6 861 km`
+I recorded a total distance of `6 867 km`
 (`0.17` trips around the world 🌍 and
 `0.018` trips to the moon 🌕),
-an elevation of `56 101 m`
+an elevation of `56 097 m`
 (`6.3` times Mount Everest 🏔)
 and a total time of `1w 3d 9h 49m` 🎉

-That's a daily average of `27 km`, a weekly average of `191 km` and a monthly average of `762 km` 🐣
+That's a daily average of `27 km`, a weekly average of `191 km` and a monthly average of `763 km` 🐣

+I burned `
+Deprecated: Implicit conversion from float 613.8 to int loses precision in /Volumes/Projects/strava-activities/src/Domain/Strava/Activity/Activity.php on line 254
-I burned `144491 calories` doing so, that's about `535` pizza slices 🍕
+144490 calories` doing so, that's about `
+Deprecated: Implicit conversion from float 613.8 to int loses precision in /Volumes/Projects/strava-activities/src/Domain/Strava/Activity/Activity.php on line 254
+535` pizza slices 🍕

 ---